airclough/squiddy/README.md

 # Squiddy

-> "A Sentinel.
-It's a killing machine designed for one thing.
+> "It's a killing machine designed for one thing.
 Autonomous DOM manipulation."